janfdev/janfdev/README.md

 ### 👩‍💻 About Me :

 - 📚 I'm currently learning **Tailwind** and **React JS**
-- ⚡ In my free time, I create some projects
+- ⚡ In my free time, I created some simple projects

 ### 🛠️ Languages and Tools :